opencycle/opencycle/README.md

 ## Configuration

-The easiest way to configure Opencycle is with the built in web installer.
+To configure Opencycle you can use the bult in web installer.
 Once you have configured your web server visit the `/install` url to begin.

 http://yourdomain.com/install